Last Updated on 17 February, 2021 by Veronica

 5. St Louis, Missouri

-Three bridges can cross St. Louis, and depending on the bridge you cross; you can see different sites and attractions.
+Three bridges can cross St. Louis, and depending on the bridge you travel to, you can see different sites and attractions.
 The three bridges are:

 The Gateway Arch